Facing Domestic Violence Charges In Georgia? Here’s What You Need to Know

 Domestic violence is a serious case everywhere, and one that is never taken lightly, particularly in the state of Georgia.
 Domestic violence is usually committed by a family member, spouse, household member, or intimate partner against another.
 Under the legal definition of domestic violence, the other person must have some type of close relationship with the perpetrator.

-In Georgia, domestic violence transcends beatings and physical harm; anything involving stalking, aggravated assault (with fists or a dangerous weapon), battery, child endangerment, criminal damages to properties, corporal punishment, battery (simple and aggravated), criminal trespass, attempted murder, or unlawful restraint can lead to a domestic violence conviction in Georgia.
+In Georgia, domestic violence transcends beatings and physical harm; anything involving stalking, aggravated assault (with fists or a dangerous weapon), battery, child endangerment, criminal damages to properties, corporal punishment, domestic battery (simple and aggravated), criminal trespass, attempted murder, or unlawful restraint can lead to a domestic violence conviction in Georgia.

 Factors Involved In Issuing a Domestic Violence Conviction